Þorrablót: The midwinter feast

-During the old Norse month of Þorri, which in 2023 runs from January 20 to February 18, Icelanders toast to the old gods with a midwinter feast known as Þorrablót.
+During the old Norse month of Þorri, which runs from late January to late February, Icelanders toast to the old gods with a midwinter feast known as þorrablót.
+The weird and wonderful food savored at þorrablót parties is called þorramatur (literally, 'Þorri's food') and it stars an array of preserved fare, delicious and, er, not-so-delicious.

 Icelandic favorites like hangikjöt (smoked lamb), harðfiskur (dried fish) and rúgbrauð (dark, sweet rye bread) share the buffet with treats that are more of an acquired taste: